Team5MobileApp/StudyConnect/README.md

   - Story: As a user, I want to join an existing study group, so I can connect with other students working on the same material.

 - Study Group Interface/Chat Screen
-  - Story: As a user, I want an interface with all info about my stufy group.
+  - Story: As a user, I want an interface with all info about my study group.
 I also want to send and receive messages with my study group members or individual students, so I can discuss study topics and plan sessions.
   - Story: As a user, I want to share files, notes, or links within the chat, so I can collaborate effectively with my study group.

 - User Questionnaire/Study Preference Screen